maptimeLA/craftmap_adventure/README.md

 ## Steps for a workshop

-1. Plan workshop:
+1. Plan an intro workshop:
  * Choose a basic pattern, for example: state outline + major cities, local city outlines, local rail/transit networks, local geography, lettering.
- * Create quilt project specifications.
 2. Set up a meeting!
  * Create a title like "Let's make a quilt!!" or "Needles and crafts and maps oh my!"
  * When setting up a meeting, let people know about the materials cost.